safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

 At this point, you should be able to add tags to your application after the command `terraform apply`.

 Now you have basic infrastructure as code for Terraform up and running.
-Let's provision other available resources to muture our New Relic implementation with the helo if Terraform IAC.
+Let's provision other available resources to mature our New Relic implementation with the help of Terraform IAC.

 ## Create a New Relic alert policy